-This month we look at benefits and drawbacks of using the Madrid system to extend international trade mark registrations (IRs) to, as compared with filing national applications in, China.
+In this article we look at benefits and drawbacks of using the Madrid system to extend international trade mark registrations (IRs) to, as compared with filing national applications in, China.
 This article is not exhaustive and only covers some of the more important issues raised by this topic.

 Goods/Services Descriptions (IDs)

 With limited exceptions, for national applications China essentially strictly follows the Nice Classification IDs, and an applicant will receive an Amendment Notice for any IDs that are deemed “nonstandard”.
-IDs practice in other jurisdictions often requires that IDs be fairly restrictive—you may not be able to cover “computer programs, recorded” (a Nice ID seen as too broad), but could cover “computer programs, recorded, for use in radiological testing equipment”, which ID China’s Trade Mark Office (TMO) would likely refuse as “nonstandard”.
+IDs practice in other jurisdictions often requires that IDs be fairly restrictive – you may not be able to cover “computer programs, recorded” (a Nice ID seen as too broad), but could cover “computer programs, recorded, for use in radiological testing equipment”, which ID China’s Trademark Office (TMO) would likely refuse as “nonstandard”.

 When it is crucial to a brand owner to obtain the exact coverage that is in the application or registration on which the IR is based, and such IDs would not normally be accepted by the TMO because they do not match the Nice Classification IDs verbatim, using Madrid can be helpful (this is also true where getting a priority filing date would put the IR extension ahead of a pirate national application in China).

 In principle, so long as WIPO accepts the IDs, those will be accepted in China and merely translated into Chinese and placed in relevant similarity subgroups.
 The main exception is for IDs that run against current TMO policy, such as for “retail services” (even though WIPO would accept it, that exact ID is not yet accepted in China).